-Our other authors of Recommended Shooting Books also have strong and diverse shooting backgrounds in complementary shooting sports such as ISSF Prone/3-P/Air Rifle, NRA High Power/Service Rifle, Long Distance Shooting or Shooting Sport Psychology.
-Their knowledge is directly applicable to our Silhouette sport or it would not have been included!
+Our other authors of Recommended Shooting Books also have strong and diverse shooting backgrounds in complementary shooting sports such as ISSF Prone/3-P/Air Rifle, NRA High Power/Service Rifle, Long Distance Shooting or Shooting Sports Psychology.
+Their knowledge is directly applicable to our Rifle Silhouette sport or it would not have been included!

 Starting a Silhouette Program

-We are starting to collect various content including building/maintaining a silhouette range, developing the silhouette infrastructure, buying the needed supplies, conducting a silhouette match and other logistics to get you up and running.
+We are starting to collect various content including building/maintaining a Silhouette range, developing the Silhouette infrastructure, buying the needed supplies, conducting a Silhouette match and other logistics to get you up and running.
 This is an ongoing work in process and will be added to as we can collect and add new material worthy of posting.

 Please use the link below to check out the Starting a Silhouette Program content we have added so far!

 Championship Equipment Surveys

 NASSA has plans to expand and enhance Championship Equipment Surveys for several different reasons: